How to Survive Your Freshman Year

 Get Some Sleep

-Robbing yourself of sleep means relying more heavily on medical cheats to get some rest, and it also has a negative affect on your performance during waking hours.
 Sleep-deprived students tend to perform worse in class and on tests than their more rested counterparts.
-Your body becomes sluggish, your brain has to operate through a thick fog, and your moods become more erratic.
-Basically, depriving yourself of sleep is a shortcut to having a terrible time at college.
+Your body becomes sluggish, your brain operates through a thick fog, and your moods become erratic.